glu10/trough/README.md

 #### When will Trough be usable?
-Hopefully by the end of December 2015.
+Hopefully by the end of ~~December 2015~~ January 2016.
 This prediction will be updated if things change.

+**Update:** Apologies for the delay of the prediction, my busy November set things back and I want to take the time to program things correctly.
+Core functionality is already present, but it is a little rough around the edges.
+If you want to run things yourself, place all the python files in a single directory and run trough.py.
+Note that the program stores a preferences file at ~/.config/trough/preferences.json

 #### When will Trough be stable?